T-EnYing/Data-Analysis/README.md

-# Data-Analysis
+# Google Data Analytics Capstone Project

-#Business Task: Analyse cyclist's bike usage for the marketing team to aid in increase in membership conversion
+Business Task: Analyse cyclist's bike usage for the marketing team to aid in increase in membership conversion

+Tools used in this